 Normal snake urates may have variations in color, depending on the species you own.

-If you usually see yellow, orange, or green urates from your snake, there is no need for concern.
+There is no need for concern if you usually see yellow, orange, or green urates from your snake.

-If your snake is producing feces or urates, which are an abnormal color for them, consult your veterinarian.
+If your snake produces feces or urates, which are an abnormal color for them, consult your veterinarian.

 You may need to bring a fecal or urate sample to your vet for analysis.

-If your snake’s urates are too dry, it may be a sign they are dehydrated.
+If your snake’s urates are too dry, it may signify they are dehydrated.